tiabc/jobsrunner/README.md

 ## Using as a library

-Jobrunner can also be used as a library, for example:
+jobsrunner can also be used as a library, for example:

 ```go
 package main